vlovell24/Its_Hip_To_Be_A_Square/readme.md

 ## :interrobang: More Information......
+This application was created on :computer: PC and is for :computer: PC.

+This application uses the canvas element so that I could create a custom background.
+This is certainly not something you would want to do, as it makes the application PC specific.
+Meaning, the canvas elements are placed with x and y coords.
+Due to different monitors having different screen resolutions, this means that the coords and fixed widths will not be the same depending on the Monitor dpi.
+So.....that means that this application will have to be modified for every single monitor that it is used on.
+An oversight on my part, that was only caught after I was nearly finished.
+To avoid this annoying issue, do not use canvas.
+Just use the built-in grid, and pack in your Tkinter application.

 This application heavily.....actually exclusively uses the canvas element of Tkinter.
 Why?
 Well, I designed a background image in photoshop to be used as the background of the application.
 This is a no no no in Tkinter using standard placement (grid, pack, place) as the background of any labels that I put on top of the image would definitely not be able to be matched to the color in the